 So that was the turning point?

-K: Actually, it was right after the 2-week trip we took for the Paris Marathon, we made the firm decision to reengineer our lives.
-That was essentially the end of Chapter 1.
+K: It was right after the 2-week trip we took for the Paris Marathon, we made the firm decision to reengineer our lives.
+That was the turning point.

 What happened next?